-CE 472 Operation and Maintenance Management of
+CE 472 Operation and Maintenance Management L Τ Р С of Pavements 3 0 0 3

-Pavements

-CO1 Property Model Concession Agreement for various types of PDD models of project CO1 Prepare Model Concession Agreement for various types of PPP models of project implementation for operation and maintenance of highways.
+CO1 Prepare Model Concession Agreement for various types of PPP models of project implementation for operation and maintenance of highways. project implementation for operation and maintenance of ingriways.
 CO2 Assign the priorities of maintenance by identifying significant factors influencing the project.
 CO3 Evaluate the functional and structural condition of existing pavement.
-Evaluate the functional and structural condition of existing payement.
 CO4 Identify the pavement distresses and suggest suitable maintenance strategies.
 CO5 Design the overlays for the existing pavement using various approaches using BBD and FWD.

-Operation and maintenance (O&M) of the Project Highway - Model Concession Agreement (MCA) for various types of PPP projects -Management and Organization - Project Cycle -Levels of Management - Administration and Logistics - Site Management Road Maintenance - Approach - Organization - Management Activities.
+Operation and maintenance (O&M) of the Project Highway - Model Concession Agreement (MCA) for various types of PPP projects -Management and Organization -Project Cycle -Levels of Management - Administration and Logistics - Site Management Road Maintenance - Approach - Organization - Management Activities.

-• OPERATIONAL MANAGEMENT ACTIVITIES
+OPERATIONAL MANAGEMENT ACTIVITIES